opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/standalone/config/package.md

   module should define the needed config as an interface(or simple Java class).
 This ensures type-safety and provides a consistent way to document needed configuration for each module.
 - For Sandbox modules the configuration loading should be put in the `org.opentripplanner.standalone.config.sandbox` package.
-This keep all the configuration loading in one place, avoiding fragmentation, and make it easier to get an overview.
+This keeps all the configuration loading in one place, avoiding fragmentation and makes it easier to get an overview.
 The parameters (interface or POJO) injected into the Sandbox module itself, should be declared in the Sandbox module.